Pacifism in the United States: Iraq War

+The Iraq War was met with considerable popular opposition in the United States, beginning during the planning stages and continuing through the invasion subsequent occupation of Iraq.
+The months leading up to the war saw protests across the United States, the largest of which, held on February 15, 2003 involved about 300,000 to 400,000 protesters in New York City, with smaller numbers protesting in Seattle, San Francisco, Chicago, and other cities.
+During the Iraq war roughly 76% of those polled supported the war, although this support declined due to collapse of the military situation.
+Opposition to the Iraq war was motivated by humanitarian concerns, and claims that the US motivation was resource extraction.

 Historiography

 According to Charles De Benedetti: In the American manner, peace history is less a field than a clearing where different practitioners of diplomatic, social, religious, cultural, and intellectual history have come together to consider why, how, and with what effect various people have worked in the past to extend peace as a central ordering process in human relations.